fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 values is called **feature engineering**.

-Feature engineering can be done for both categorical and numerical columns and would require an entire book to explain the various methodologies that comprise the topic.
+Feature engineering can be done for both categorical and numerical columns and would require an entire course to explain the various methodologies that comprise the topic.

-Since this book provides you with a deep focus on the art of applying the various machine learning algorithms that scikit-learn offers, feature engineering will not be dealt with.
+Since this course provides you with a deep focus on the art of applying the various machine learning algorithms that scikit-learn offers, feature engineering will not be dealt with.

-So, for the purpose of aligning with the goals that this book intends to achieve, we will impute all the missing values with a zero.
+So, for the purpose of aligning with the goals that this course intends to achieve, we will impute all the missing values with a zero.

 We can do this by using the following code: